La Casona

 One of Bolivia's few boutique offerings: a quirky, atmospheric hotel which uses the colonial structure of an original historic mansion as a springboard to imaginative design ideas.

-One of La Paz's first 'boutique' offerings, La Casona is a quirky, atmospheric place bursting with design ideas based on its original colonial structure of terraces and towers rambling across multiple levels that curl around cool, calm patios.
+One of La Paz's first boutique offerings, La Casona is a quirky, atmospheric place with modern designs augmenting its original colonial structure of terraces and towers.

 Our Expert's Opinion